jessicaribeiroalves/devmarket/README.md

 Sessions are particularly vulnerable to security breaches and this is one the reasons that sensitive data should not be stored in sessions.
 We can also as a preventative security measure, auto expire sessions in a database table.

 Rails has built-in security features that come with the framework including helper methods which prevent SQL injections.
-Another common attack vectors of web sites are forms.
+Another common attack vector of web sites are forms.
 As of Rails 5.2 encrypted cookies and sessions are protected using AES GCM encryption.

 Sensitive password is always encrypted before being saved in the database.